Patient education: Mitral regurgitation (Beyond the Basics)

 Depending upon your occupation, you will probably be able to return to work within two months after discharge from the hospital.
 Some people are able to return to work after one month, while others may require up to three months to feel well enough to return.

-Vasodilators — Vasodilators such as nitroprusside, hydralazine, and angiotensin converting enzyme (ACE) inhibitors enlarge (dilate) the blood vessels, which can improve circulation.
+Vasodilators — Vasodilators such as nitroprusside, hydralazine, and angiotensin converting enzyme inhibitors enlarge (dilate) the blood vessels, which can improve circulation.
 However, it is not clear that there is a benefit of long-term treatment of chronic MR with vasodilators.

-As a result, vasodilators are usually reserved as a short-term treatment of people with severe MR who are hospitalized.
+As a result, vasodilators are usually reserved as a short-term treatment of symptomatic people with severe MR who are hospitalized.
 Vasodilators may also be recommended as a long-term treatment if you cannot have valve repair or replacement surgery (eg, due to a serious underlying medical condition).

 In contrast, people who have a mechanical or bioprosthetic replacement mitral valve or who have prosthetic material used to repair the mitral valve should have antibiotic treatment before dental, oral, or upper respiratory tract procedures to reduce the risk of developing infective endocarditis.
 This is discussed in detail in a separate article.
-(See "Patient information: Antibiotics before procedures (Beyond the Basics)".)
+(See "Patient education: Antibiotics before procedures (Beyond the Basics)".)

 WHERE TO GET MORE INFORMATION